 Reducing deforestation associated with soy, beef, palm oil, cocoa, timber and pulp & paper supply chains is high on the agenda of front-running companies, as well as governments, donors, and civil-society organizations.
-Supported by the Dutch and Norwegian governments, IDH convenes public and private partners to incubate new approaches to address deforestation in 11 landscapes in seven countries.
+IDH convenes public and private partners to incubate new approaches to address deforestation in 11 landscapes in seven countries.
 This impact theme closely relates to Sustainable Development Goal 13 and 15: protect the planet and life above water.